ianmorgan/graph-store/docs/queryProcessingSteps.md

  }
 ```

-To retrieve the friends of friends futher calls are required.
+To retrieve the friends of friends further calls are required.
 Using the ArgsWalker, the args below are built.
 Note
 that in this case a root node ("/") has been added as there are parameters to be passed into the query.

 ```json